jhajek/Linux-text-book-part-1/files/Labs/Chapter-11/lab-chapter-11.md

 10. Create a systemd .mount unit file for the Btrfs partitions created in question number 8

     a.
 List the content of the .mount files in a screenshot(s)
     b.
-Reboot the system and take a screenshot of the df -H to make the .mount files work
+Reboot the system and take a screenshot of the df -H to see the .mount files work

 11. You will need two systems with bridged networking and ssh enabled, create a 25 megabyte file named databasedump.txt on the zpool datapool: